Kirby Snead: Minor leagues

 The Toronto Blue Jays selected Snead in the tenth round of the 2016 Major League Baseball draft.
-He received a $125,000 signing bonus and was assigned to the Advanced-A Dunedin Blue Jays.
-After a single appearance for Dunedin he was assigned to the Class-A Lansing Lugnuts, where he finished the 2016 season.
+He received a $125,000 signing bonus and was assigned to the High-A Dunedin Blue Jays.
+After a single appearance for Dunedin he was assigned to the Single-A Lansing Lugnuts, where he finished the 2016 season.
 In 14 total relief appearances, Snead went 0–1 with a 3.62 ERA and 18 strikeouts in 271/3 innings.
 He began the 2017 season with Lansing, and was promoted to Dunedin in mid-June.
 Snead ended 2017 with a 7–2 record, 1.79 ERA, and 56 strikeouts in 42 appearances, and did not yield a home run.
 In 2018, Snead played with Dunedin and the Double-A New Hampshire Fisher Cats, pitching 51 total innings and posting a 4–5 record, 3.88 ERA, and 51 strikeouts.

 Snead continued to progress through the minor league ranks in 2019, appearing for New Hampshire briefly to begin the season before being promoted to the Triple-A Buffalo Bisons.
 He went 7–2 with a 3.45 ERA and 68 strikeouts in 622/3 innings between the two teams.
 The 2020 minor league season was cancelled due the COVID-19 pandemic, and Snead did not play professional baseball at any level that year.
 He began the 2021 minor league season with the Bisons, and had posted a 2.01 ERA through 311/3 innings before being called-up.